Frequently Asked Questions

 What if I get sick or injured?

 Our vehicle can carry a limited number of riders and bikes.
 If you are sick or injured and cannot ride for a day or two you have the option to ride in our vehicles.
 At times, we have medics on our tours in more remote places where access to emergency services are limited.
 Medics are there to help with minor scrapes and bruises, and to assist in the event of an emergency.
-We make every reasonable attempt to maintain the health and hygiene of our camps and lunch stations, but illness can still occur.
-If you do become ill, consulting with the tour staff and local medical clinics early on will ensure that you get back to cycling as soon as possible.
+If you become ill, consulting with the tour staff and local medical clinics early on will ensure that you get back to cycling as soon as possible.
 More information on health and medical issues will be provided to registered riders closer to the start of the tour.
+Click here to read about the 8 Basics to Health & Safety on a Long Distance Cycling Tour.

 Do I need shots and vaccinations?